Git Sensor User Guide

 Running the Sensor

-The Git sensor can be executed using the following methods:
+AgileSec Git scans can be executed using the following methods:

 3. Remote Scan Execution: Deploy and run the sensor via CLI on customer-managed infrastructure for scenarios such as: